Updated 8th January 2021

 - Unfortunately at this time we cannot allow visitors to stay overnight in the Hospice.

-- Visitors who are confirmed as being COVID positive (or have symptoms of COVID or any other infectious illness) should not visit the Hospice.(See Questionnaire at Appendix A)
+- Visitors who are confirmed as being COVID positive (or who have symptoms of COVID or any other infectious illness) should not visit the Hospice.(See Questionnaire at Appendix A)

 Thank you for your support and cooperation.

 Visitors who have any concerns, should ask to speak to the Nurse in Charge.

 Dr Kerry McWilliams

 St. Andrew’s Hospice

 |1||HAVE YOU EXPERIENCED A NEW COUGH?||Y / N|